GPS trackers with 4G, 3G or 2G and what’s the difference?

 4G, 3G or 2G GPS tracker

-Many GPS trackers being sold today still use 2G/3G mobile networks to transmit their location data.
+Many GPS trackers are still being sold that use the 2G/3G mobile networks to transmit their data.

-Nowadays GPS trackers need to use 4G to ensure they’re reliable and future-proof.
-Keep this in mind when looking for a tracking device and don’t buy older 2G/3G models.
-Here’s why:
+Any GPS trackers bought today should have 4G capability to ensure they’re reliable and future-proof.
+Keep this in mind when looking for a tracking device and don’t buy older 2G/3G models as they will soon be unusable.

 Network Availability

-Many 2G and 3G networks are being phased out globally.
-In many countries, telecom providers are shutting down these older networks in favour of 4G and newer technologies.
-A 4G GPS tracker ensures that it can continue functioning in areas where 2G or 3G are no longer supported.
+In New Zealand the 2G/3G networks are expected to be switched off in 2025.
+In many other countries, network providers are also shutting down the older networks in favour of 4G.
+A tracker compatible with 4G ensures that it can continue functioning in areas where 2G or 3G are no longer supported.

 Greater Network Coverage

 4G has better coverage and penetration compared to older networks.
 Losing connectivity in dark spots can be common on 2G and 3G especially in rural or remote areas.
-Track vehicles or assets that may travel through different terrains or locations with a 4g network coverage.
+Vehicles or assets that travel through rural areas will have better network coverage when using a 4G device.

 Future-Proofing